trex-paxos/trex-paxos-jvm/README.md

   to each node in the cluster.
 * This library is designed to be transport agnostic.
 Examples of plugging in network transport are not complete.

-At this the first draft of exhaustive brute force tests are written.
-A release candidate will be made when the some demos of how to use the library have been written.
+At this the version where some exhaustive brute force tests are written.

 ### Introduction